WHAT IS A

 The technical name for our local Continuum of Care is TX-601 Fort Worth/Arlington/Tarrant County

 The CoC is governed by a board composed of community members invested in the issue of homelessness.
 The CoC Board is an independent entity, but is not incorporated, so must appoint a local entity to conduct business on behalf of the Board and CoC at large.
 Currently, TCHC is appointed at the Lead Agency, Collaborative Applicant and HMIS Administrator.
+Click here to learn more about who is on the CoC Board.

 As the Lead Agency, TCHC is designated to carry out the activities of the CoC, including fiscal and compliance activities.
 Regular administrative tasks may include management of the annual HUD application, coordination of other funding opportunities, project and system monitoring, meeting management, and other duties as needed.